Dog licences and ownership

 Dog control penalties and fines

-Local authorities can introduce bye-laws about dog control.
+Local authorities can introduce bye-laws with new rules about dog control in their area.

 If you are given an on-the-spot fine, this is given immediately without a court process.
-You will have to pay the fine to pay before a certain number of days or a future date.
-If you do not pay the fine, you may be prosecuted in court.
+You have a limited amount of time to pay the fine.
+If you do not pay the fine in time, you may be prosecuted in court.

 Dog control penalties